Relaxation of a single-particle excitation in a Fermi system within the diffusion approximation of kinetic theory

-At the same time, it should be noted that the effective relaxation time mentioned above characterizes the relaxation processes in the system as a whole, i.e., it includes both the relaxation of the single-particle excitation and that of the background.
-In the present work, we attempt to separate these two contributions and study the relaxation features of each component individually.
-In addition, we analyze how the values of the kinetic coefficients affect the time scales of the distribution function’s evolution and the effective relaxation time.
+At the same time, it should be noted that the effective relaxation time mentioned above characterizes the relaxation processes in the system as a whole; i.e., it includes both the relaxation of the single-particle excitation and that of the background.
+In the present work, the two contributions are separated, and the relaxation features of each component are studied individually.
+In addition, I analyze how the values of the kinetic coefficients affect the timescales of the distribution function’s evolution and the effective relaxation time.
 This makes it possible to assess how variations in the model parameters can alter the characteristic relaxation times in Fermi systems.